bvmcardoso/bvmcardoso/README.md

 ## Some projects worth looking at

 **[Skillora Analytics](https://github.com/bvmcardoso/skillora-analytics)**
 Full-stack SaaS for ingesting large datasets and running async processing pipelines.
-Built this as a real product — proper validation, background jobs, CI/CD, the works.
+Built this as a real product: proper validation, background jobs, CI/CD, the works.
 Stack: FastAPI · React · Celery · PostgreSQL · Redis · Docker.

 **[FastAPI Clean Deps](https://github.com/bvmcardoso/fastapi-clean-deps)**
-An architecture template that shows how I structure backend codebases — Clean Architecture, dependency injection, layered design, isolated testing.
+An architecture template that shows how I structure backend codebases: Clean Architecture, dependency injection, layered design, isolated testing.
 Less about what it does, more about how it's built.

 **[Crypto Streaming Dashboard](https://github.com/bvmcardoso/crypto-streaming-dashboard)**
 Real-time data streaming with FastAPI, WebSockets, and React.
 Built to explore async-first design and low-latency updates without the usual polling mess.

 **[IMDB API](https://github.com/bvmcardoso/imdb-api-drf)**
-A production-ready REST API in Django REST Framework — JWT auth, role-based permissions, pagination, throttling, and a full test suite.
+A production-ready REST API in Django REST Framework with JWT auth, role-based permissions, pagination, throttling, and a full test suite.
 Classic, but built with the right habits.

 ---